Miami Vice: Cancellation

-After still-declining ratings during the fourth season, NBC originally planned to order just a shortened fifth season of only 13 episodes, but eventually settled for another full run, which was, either way, going to be the final season.
+After still-declining ratings during the fourth season, NBC originally planned to order a shortened fifth season of only 13 episodes, but eventually settled for another full run, which was, either way, going to be the final season.
 At the beginning of season five, Olivia Brown recalled, "The show was trying to reinvent itself."
 Dick Wolf said in an interview for E!
 True Hollywood Story, after the fifth season, it was all just "...kind of over", and that the show had "run its course".

 In May 1989, NBC aired the two-hour series finale, "Freefall".
 Despite its status as the "series finale", there were three episodes that did not air ("World of Trouble", "Miracle Man", and "Leap of Faith"), which appeared during the subsequent June re-runs as "Lost Episodes".
 A fourth, previously unaired episode, "Too Much Too Late", was aired for the first time on January 25, 1990, on the USA Network.
 It has since been run by other networks in syndication with the fifth-season episodes.